-- Exact dates for the presentations will be determined during the fall semester. - Given that the presentation will mirror your experience providing a job talk, lease be sure to remove all identifying information. - Case presentations must be given to individual supervisors at least one week before presentations to allow time for review and feedback. - Incorporate scholarly readings that connect to your presentation. - Be sure you are able to link the presenting problem, treatment goals, conceptualization, treatment plan, and interventions within a theoretical framework. - All documents in preparation for this presentation should be saved on your external hard drive. - If using a PowerPoint, be sure to give yourself enough time to prepare so the presentation can begin on time. - Bring copies of your presentation or case write up for staff to review during presentation.
-One copy should be printed for your file and given to the Training Director.
-Copies provided to the staff must be shredded after the presentation, and interns are responsible for collecting/shredding the documents.
+- Exact dates for the presentations will be determined during the fall semester.
+The format (virtual or in-person) will also be determined at that time in response to the ongoing COVID-19 pandemic. - Given that the presentation will mirror your experience providing a job talk, please be sure to remove all identifying information. - It is expected that you will review and discuss your case presentation with your supervisor prior to the formal presentation with clinical staff.
+Case presentations must be given to individual supervisors at least one week before presentations to allow time for review and feedback.
+In preparing for the presentation, interns are also invited to discuss the case during group supervision. - Incorporate scholarly readings that connect to your presentation. - Be sure you are able to link the presenting problem, treatment goals, conceptualization, treatment plan, and interventions within a theoretical framework. - Include discussion of diagnostic considerations. - All documents in preparation for this presentation should be saved on your external hard drive. - A PowerPoint is expected.
+Be sure to give yourself enough time to prepare so the presentation can begin on time. - A copy of your presentation should be printed for your file and given to the Associate Director, Training Services.